CopperSpice API 2.0.0

 related

-Typedef for the identifiers used to represent processes on the underlying platform.
-On Unix this corresponds to qint64, on Windows it corresponds to _PROCESS_INFORMATION*.
+Typedef for the identifier which is used to represent a task.
+On Unix and Mac OS X this corresponds to qint64, on Windows it corresponds to _PROCESS_INFORMATION*.

 See also